This post may contain affiliate links, please see my disclosure policy for details.

 Although store-bought mushrooms that are edible for humans to eat are safe for chickens as well, there are many types of mushrooms that grow wild in the lawn or woods that are dangerously toxic.

-Since they can be dangerous for chickens to eat, I don't recommend letting tour chickens get used to eating any type of mushrooms.
-Just to be on the safe side.
+Since they can be dangerous for chickens to eat, I don't recommend foraging for mushrooms in the wild for your chickens.

 Chickens Shouldn't Eat Raw Dried Beans.